Questions and Answers: Anthony LeBlanc details next steps for a possible CFL stadium in Halifax - Mash Viral

-Following the favorable vote of the regional municipality of Halifax to finance $ 20 million for a CFL-type stadium, Anthony LeBlanc, founding partner of Schooner Sports and Entertainment, detailed the follow-up.
+Following the favorable vote of the regional municipality of Halifax to finance $ 20 million for a CFL-type stadium, Anthony LeBlanc, founding partner of Schooner Sports and Entertainment, detailed the continuation.

 LeBlanc spoke with Steve Murphy, CTV Atlantic news anchor, for a question and an answer.